-People with symptoms of OCD and BDD may experience marked pain and suffering, however they are not the only one affected by the disorder.
+People with symptoms of OCD and related disorders may experience marked pain and suffering, however they are not the only one affected by the disorder.
 As a family member or friend of someone with these symptoms, you may be feeling various emotions including fear, anger, confusion, and guilt (Wilhelm, 2006).
 It is undoubtedly difficult to watch someone you love suffer and you may be unsure of the best way to help.
 Fortunately, there are things that you can do to support your loved one.
-Read below for some tips on how to help a family member or friend with BDD, OCD, or a related disorder.
+Read below for some tips on how to help a family member or friend with OCD and related disorders.

-The first step to helping your loved one is to educate yourself about OCD, BDD, or a related disorder.
-The more informed you are about the disorder, the more effective you can be in understanding what your loved one is experiencing and how to help them.
+The first step to helping your loved one is to educate yourself about OCD and related disorders.
+The more informed you are about the disorders, the more effective you can be in understanding what your loved one is experiencing and how to help them.

 How to do this:

-Internet, book, and audio resources are available especially for family members of those with OCD, BDD, and related disorders.
+Internet, book, and audio resources are available especially for family members of those with OCD and related disorders.

 the family section of the International OCD Foundation.

-- For families of an individual with BDD, visit BDD Central
+- For families of an individual with BDD, visit the BDD Foundation

-- For more information about books and other recommended readings, visit our program’s recommended reading page
+- For more information about books and other recommended readings, visit our center’s recommended reading page, or

-Many people find it helpful to attend a support group for individuals and family members of those with OCD, BDD, or a related disorder.
+Many people find it helpful to attend a support group for individuals and family members of those with OCD and related disorders.
 Participation in these groups will allow you to talk with and receive advice from other individuals and families in similar circumstances.
-To find a support group near you, visit the International OCD Foundation support group page for OCD and related disorders, or the National Tourette Syndrome Association for Tourette Syndrome or Tics.
+To find a support group near you, visit the International OCD Foundation support group page for OCD and related disorders, or the National Tourette Syndrome Association for Tourette Syndrome.

-Many kinds of treatment are available for OCD, BDD, and related disorders.
+Many kinds of treatment are available for OCD and related disorders.
 The best treatment for your loved one may depend on their specific symptoms, severity of symptoms, and/or their particular treatment preferences.
 Treatments for OCD and related disorders include outpatient therapy, psychiatric medication, residential treatment, or self-help approaches.

 For various reasons, your loved one may be reluctant to seek treatment.
 Commonly endorsed reasons among individuals with OCD and BDD for hesitation towards seeking treatment include shame about one’s symptoms, concern about the cost of treatment, and skepticism about whether the treatment will work for them (Marques et al., 2010; Marques, Weingarden, LeBlanc, & Wilhelm, 2011).
 However, you may be able to help your loved one gain the courage to learn more about treatment options.